-Because of the risks involved, both the American Academy of Pediatrics (AAP) and the U.S. Consumer Product Safety Commission (CPSC) advise against bed-sharing.
+Because of the risks involved, the American Academy of Pediatrics (AAP) and the U.S. Consumer Product Safety Commission (CPSC) warn against bed-sharing.
 The AAP does recommend the practice of room-sharing without bed-sharing.
 Sleeping in the parents' room but on a separate surface lowers a baby's risk of SIDS.

 Bed-Sharing & SIDS

-Bed-sharing increases the risk of SIDS, especially in preterm infants (preemies), babies with low birth weight, and healthy full-term infants younger than 4 months old.
+Bed-sharing increases a baby's risk of dying from SIDS, especially preterm infants (preemies), babies who had a low birth weight, and healthy full-term infants younger than 4 months old.

-Other things that further increase this risk of death while bed-sharing include:
+Other things that increase this risk of death while bed-sharing include: